mnielsen/finding_scenius/finding_scenius.md

   Torvalds' comment sums up the attitude many technical people have about books on "soft" human-centred subjects, like how to live your life.
 We don't have a science which answers questions such as how to spend one's time, how to deal with your spouse, and so on.
-Of course, such questions still matter, and so self-help books such as Covey's rack up millions of sales.
+But such questions still matter, and so self-help books rack up millions of sales.

-  Intellecturals sneer at such books as witch-doctory, but they _can't point to obviously superior solutions_.
-There have been attempts by psychologists to colonize this field --- many write books using the fact that they're REAL SCIENCE as a marketing credential --- but the results are often oversold, the evidence and reasoning flimst.
+  Many in the intellectual elite sneer at such books as witch-doctory.
+  But, and here's the rub, they _can't point to obviously superior solutions_.
+There have been attempts by psychologists to colonize this field --- many write books using the fact that they're REAL SCIENCE as a marketing credential --- but the results are often oversold, the evidence and reasoning flimsy.
 In one or two hundred years I expect we'll genuinely _know_ a lot about these sorts of questions.
-But for now, these "scientific" self-help books don't seem so much more trustworthy to me than any other.
+But for now, the "scientific" self-help books seem little more trustworthy than any other.

   The problem is that just because we don't have a science of how to live, doesn't mean we get to opt out of questions like how to live a happy and interesting life.
 The right question isn't whether Covey and his ilk are witch doctors.
-Rather, when you only have witch doctors to choose from, you want to make darn sure you find the best.
+Rather, when you only have witch doctors to choose from, you want to make darn sure you find the best witch doctor available.

   (Parenthetically, I've occasionally talked to the intellectual sneerers.
 I've noticed a few odd things.
 When discussing questions like how to choose work, they'll often make extremely black-and-white statements supporting some obvious conventionalism.
-  When pushed on _why_ they believe those things, they often respond with sneers, or with flimsy or non-existent evidence.
-Their commitment to evidence is often thin, disguising a discomfort with how to deal with not knowing.)
+  When pushed on _why_ they believe those things, they respond with flimsy or non-existent evidence.
+Their commitment to evidence is often thin, disguising an inability to deal with not knowing.)

   In any case this essay deals with such soft issues, and because of that is making me feel some discomfort in talking publicly about such issues.
-I feel the need to be bulletproof in my discussion, when of course that is not feasible.
+I feel the need to be bulletproof in my discussion, when of course is not feasible.
 This kind of thing is necessarily speculative.

-**Where is scenius nascent today?** I don't know where scenius is nascent today.
-I have speculations: maybe it's in robotics, in energy, in space, in 3d-printing, in synthetic biology, in gaming, in virtual worlds, in self-driving cars, in augmented reality, or in the maker movement.
-Probably it's in areas edgier than any of these, areas I've never heard of.

-  But identifying promising subject areas is not the same as identifying high-concentration communities already doing great work, or which (even better) will soon start to do great work.

-  Part of the problem is public relations.
-It's easy to look at the pubicity coming from an organization like SpaceX --- XXX, wow!
-Any maybe it really is a great place, a place that is enabling its engineers and scientists to grow by leaps and bounds.
-Equally well, maybe it's all a few brilliant engineers, and everyone else is a drone.
-I don't know.

-**High-prestige, fashionable, or rich fields and organizations:** You see many magazine articles, books written about fashionable fields: the web, energy, space, and so on.
-And you see lots about organizations such as Google, SpaceX, the MIT Media Lab, and others.
-  My empirical observation is that the density of stimulating people to learn from in these fields and organizations is often not as high as publicity suggests.
-Sometimes, it's quite low.
-A possible reason is that these are fields in which it is relatively easy to do well, and so attractive to lots of people who want to coast.
-When money is pouring into a field, so will the people who just want to take the easy way.
-When prestige or fashionability is pouring into a field, so too will the poseurs.

-The counter-argument is that lots of very smart, very determined people will also be in these fields.
-My gut feeling is that while this is true, the density becomes relatively low.
-Not as low as in many other fields, of course, but it's not amazing: it's not Florence in the 1400s, or Los Alamos in the 1940s.

-**Is the internet still a frontier?** People have been saying the web is over almost since the web was begun.
-My instinct is that this is wrong.
-Think about te huge problems that remain to be solved: we're a long way from every object and every event in the world being networked; we are drowning in co-ordination problems; we're drowning in data analysis problems; we're a long way from artificial intelligence.
-Maybe there's insurmountable bottlenecks that will stop progress toward all these goals.
-But I'd be surprised.
-One thing that shocks me especially: there's so little work on new internet protocols and new clients.
-Danny Hillis made the observation that the web --- i.e., the http protocol --- is the "slime mold of the internet", and that seems exactly right.

 **A corollary to the above is to look for communities that are held